 How to install HomeBridge on a QNAP NAS – Step by step instructions

-- Ensure that Container Station is installed via the QNAP App Center
+- Makre sure that Container Station is installed which can be found on the QNAP app Store

 - Open container station from the main QNAP app screen